Boeing pleads not guilty in case over deadly Max crashes

 AP Airlines Writer

-FORT WORTH, Texas (AP) — Boeing pleaded not guilty Thursday to a fraud charge in an unusual case in which families of passengers who died in two plane crashes are trying to throw out a settlement the company reached to avoid prosecution.
+FORT WORTH, Texas (AP) — Boeing pleaded not guilty Thursday to a charge that it misled regulators who approved its 737 Max, the plane that was involved in two crashes that killed 346 people.

+Family members of passengers who died gave emotional testimony, calling for criminal prosecution of top Boeing officials.

+The families are trying to convince a federal judge to throw out a settlement that the company reached with the federal government to avoid prosecution.

-At a hearing dominated by emotional, wrenching testimony from passengers’ relatives, a federal district judge took the plea and ordered Boeing not to break any laws for the next year.
+U.S. District Judge Reed O’Connor took the plea from Boeing, which was represented by its chief safety officer and a bevy of lawyers, and ordered the company not to break any laws for the next year.

 The judge delayed ruling on a request by the families to appoint a special monitor to examine safety issues at the aerospace giant.
 Boeing and the Justice Department opposed the request.

-More than a dozen relatives of passengers on a Boeing 737 Max that crashed in 2019 in Ethiopia — less than five months after a Max crashed in Indonesia — held nothing back as they testified about their loss.

-Boeing’s chief aerospace safety officer and lawyers for the company and the Justice Department sat just feet away but showed no reaction to any of the stories.
+Investigations into the 2018 and 2019 crashes pointed to a flight-control system that Boeing added to the Max without telling pilots or airlines.
+Boeing downplayed the significance of the system, then didn’t overhaul it until after the second crash.

-The Justice Department investigated Boeing after the second Max crash and settled the case in January 2021.
-With the settlement, the government agreed not to prosecute Boeing on a charge of defrauding the United States by deceiving regulators who approved the plane.
-In exchange, the company paid $2.5 billion, including a $243.6 million fine.
+The Justice Department investigated Boeing and settled the case in January 2021.
+After secret negotiations, the government agreed not to prosecute Boeing on a charge of defrauding the United States by deceiving regulators who approved the plane.
+In exchange, the company paid $2.5 billion — a $243.6 million fine, a $500 million fund for victim compensation, and nearly $1.8 billion to airlines whose Max jets were grounded.

 The families are still stunned.

-“We want to see real justice, and that has to be prosecutions for manslaughter,” said Naoise Connolly Ryan, whose husband was on the second Max that crashed.
+“We want to see real justice, and that has to be prosecutions for manslaughter,” said Naoise Connolly Ryan, whose husband, Mick, was killed in the second crash.

-Naheed Noormohamed, who lost his father on the same flight, said the Justice Department had failed the families by not considering their pain.
+Naheed Noormohamed, who lost his father, Ameen, on the same flight, said the Justice Department had failed the families by not considering their pain.

 “This is not just a failure of justice, it’s a failure of humanity,” he testified.

+“I’m the only voice left in my family,” said Paul Njoroge, a Kenyan-born Canadian whose wife, three small children and mother-in-law all died in the second crash.

+Some relatives showed pictures of their loved ones to the Boeing team.
+They described empty spaces at special family events, and of the grief of going to Ethiopia to collect remains.
+Many of them fought back tears as they addressed the judge.

-The fate of the settlement could rest with Judge Reed O’Connor.
-He carved a path for the families to challenge the settlement by ruling last November that the Justice Department had violated federal law by not consulting with crime victims before what amounted to a plea deal.
+The fate of the settlement could rest with Judge O’Connor.
+He carved a path for the families to challenge the settlement by ruling last October that the Justice Department had violated federal law by not consulting with crime victims before what amounted to a plea deal.

-The families have asked O’Connor to throw out part of the settlement that gave Boeing immunity from prosecution.
-They want that so they can lobby the Justice Department to throw out the deal and prosecute the company.
-The judge has not ruled on that request.
+Separately, the families have asked O’Connor to throw out part of the settlement that gave Boeing immunity from prosecution.
+That would give families more leverage to lobby the Justice Department to reverse its earlier decision and prosecute the company.
+The judge has not ruled on the immunity question.

-The families also asked the judge to impose conditions on Boeing much as he might on any criminal defendant during an arraignment.
+Before Thursday’s hearing, the families asked the judge to impose three conditions on Boeing, much as he might on any criminal defendant during an arraignment.

-Boeing and the Justice Department joined ranks to oppose two of the proposed conditions: the special monitor, and the appointment of three passenger advocates who would make a public report about the company.
+One — the break-no-laws directive, a standard order — was granted.
+However, Boeing and the Justice Department joined ranks to oppose the other two proposals: the special monitor, and the appointment of three passenger advocates who would make a public report about the company.

+Paul Cassell, a lawyer for the families, said the extra oversight was needed because families don’t trust the Justice Department.

-The company, which is based in Arlington, Virginia, and government lawyers said such steps were unnecessary because Boeing has been following the terms of the settlement, called a deferred prosecution agreement, for two years.
+Lawyers for Boeing, which is based in Arlington, Virginia, and the government countered that such steps were unnecessary because the company has been following terms of the settlement, called a deferred prosecution agreement, for two years.

-Boeing has faced civil lawsuits, congressional investigations and massive damage to its business since the crashes in 2018 and 2019, which killed a combined total of 346 people.
+Boeing has faced civil lawsuits, congressional investigations and massive damage to its business since the crashes in Indonesia and Ethiopia.

-The first Max passenger flight was in 2017.
-The first crash occurred in October 2018 in Indonesia and was followed by another in March 2019 in Ethiopia.

-Before both crashes, an automated flight-control system that Boeing did not initially disclose to airlines and pilots pushed the nose down based on a faulty sensor reading.
-Boeing blamed two former employees for misleading the Federal Aviation Administration about the system, known by its acronym, MCAS.
+Before each crash, an automated flight-control system called MCAS pushed the nose down based on faulty readings from a single sensor.
+Boeing blamed two former test pilots for misleading Federal Aviation Administration officials about the system.

-One of those former employees, a test pilot, is the only person prosecuted in connection with the Max.
+One of the test pilots is the only person prosecuted in connection with the Max.
 A jury in O’Connor’s courtroom found him not guilty last year.
+Relatives of the passengers called him a scapegoat; that flaws on the Max were caused by top executives led by then-CEO Dennis Muilenburg instilling a culture of putting profit before safety.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to note that the judge’s ruling that family members are crime victims occurred in October, not November.